SargeyWargey/Homoothya/Story/Drafts/Chapter_13.md

-# Chapter 1: The Mesquite Harvest
+# Chapter 13: The Mesquite Harvest

-The morning I remember best, I was small enough to climb.
+The earliest morning I remember best, I was small enough to climb.

 My grandmother's voice rose from below, patient as the sun.
 "Higher, Hoomothya.
 The sweetest pods grow where the branches are thin."